Upgrading

 Important

-You must notify the TPP policy administrator of any upgrade to the driver so that they can apply the necessary procedures to authorize the new version.
+You must notify the TPP policy administrator of any upgrade to the driver so that they can make the appropriate changes to the TPP policies, such as:

 Backward compatibility